 Skip to content

-Dependency-Track allows organisations to mark certain component namespaces and/or names as internal.
-Components identified as internal are excluded from all external services: they are never sent to external vulnerability analyzers (OSS Index, Snyk, Trivy, VulnDB) and never queried against public package repositories.
+Dependency-Track allows organizations to mark certain component namespaces and names as internal.
+Components identified as internal are excluded from all external services.
+They are never sent to external vulnerability analyzers (OSS Index, Snyk, Trivy, VulnDB) and never queried against public package repositories.

-This is useful when your SBOMs include first-party libraries with coordinates that could coincide with public packages, or when you simply do not want metadata about internal packages to leave your network.
+This is useful when SBOMs include first-party libraries whose coordinates could coincide with public packages, or when metadata about internal packages must not leave the network.

-Internal component identification is configured in Administration → Internal Components by specifying one or more namespace and/or name patterns.
+Configure internal component identification in Administration > Internal components by specifying one or more namespace and name patterns.

 Two matching modes are available: